 Farewell Song: A goodbye song.
 A tearful parting song.

-Even when we know that parting is a step toward a new path, leaving our current environment can still bring feelings of loneliness and pain.
+Even when it’s necessary to move forward on a new path, leaving your current environment can bring feelings of loneliness and pain.

-Conversely, sending someone off on their new journey can be just as difficult.
+Conversely, seeing someone off on their new journey can be just as hard.

 - [Song for a Departure] A send-off song for you.
 A classic masterpiece among departure songs.